redr1mn/odin-landing-page/README.md

 # odin-landing-page
-This project showcases my CSS progression in TheOdinProject's Foundation course.
+This is a homepage website showcasing my CSS progression in TheOdinProject's Foundation course.